 - 67% who used social media to find their most recent job used Facebook"

 If you need help creating an interview-winning LinkedIn profile, we would be happy to talk with you about our personalized writing services.
-Call 912-656-6857 to schedule your free 15-minute consultation.
+Call our job seeker's hotline at 912-656-6857 to schedule your free 15-minute consultation.

 Sharing an article written by Pamela Skillings of BigInterview.com explaining how to leverage Twitter in your job search. https://biginterview.com/blog/2015/03/twitter-jobs.html